Cherry Valley National Wildlife Refuge

 The Cherry Valley National Wildlife Refuge is a National Wildlife Refuge in Monroe County, Pennsylvania.

 Pennsylvania’s Cherry Valley is rich in natural resources and wildlife diversity.
 Cherry Creek flows through southern Monroe County in northeastern Pennsylvania, flowing into the Delaware River.
 For generations, local landowners and conservation organizations safeguarded the valley’s clean waters and important natural communities.
 Recent rapid residential and commercial growth in Monroe County, however, has outpaced efforts to protect these resources.
 The county is within a two-hour drive of millions of people.

 In December 2008, the Director of the U.S. Fish and Wildlife Service approved the establishment of the Cherry Valley National Wildlife Refuge in Monroe County, Pennsylvania after a Finding of No Significant Impact (FONSI) was issued by the Northeast Regional Director.

 Habitat

 The 30,000-acre valley harbors nationally significant ecosystems and many protected plant and animals, including federally listed threatened or endangered species.
 The Kittatinny Ridge, following the creek’s path, is a major avenue for migrating birds of prey, songbirds, waterfowl and bats.

 According to the A. W. Kuchler U.S. potential natural vegetation types, Cherry Valley National Wildlife Refuge would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).

 Wildlife

-Federal Trust Species in Cherry Valley: American eel, bog turtle, bald eagle, Northeastern bulrush, dwarf wedge mussel, spreading globeflower.
+Federal Trust Species in Cherry Valley: American eel, bald eagle, Northeastern bulrush, dwarf wedge mussel, spreading globeflower.

 Mammalian species that roam in this refuge are black bear, coyote, white-tailed deer, squirrel, raccoon, beaver, fox, river otter, woodchuck, bobcat, skunk, opossum and muskrat.